krieven/W3View/readme.md

 * **useTag** - you can define some universal purpose components and instantiate them with different tag names.

+If  ref="content" is specified inside component, then Element with this attribute will be used to mount children Elements in.

 ### Lifecicle and lifecicle callbacks

 ## How to use Compo.JS?
 Create instance of Compo